fastify/fastify-reply-from/README.md

 #### `retriesCount`

-How many times it will try to pick another connection on socket hangup (`ECONNRESET` error) Useful when keeping the connection open (KeepAlive).
+How many times it will try to pick another connection on socket hangup (`ECONNRESET` error).
+Useful when keeping the connection open (KeepAlive).
 This number should be a function of the number of connections and the number of instances of a target.

 By default: 0 (disabled)

 #### `contentType`